anagha-google/s8s-spark-mlops-lab/README.md

 It is a Level 300 lab, and includes components spanning storage, networking, kubernetes,and a variety of data services.

 ## 4. Audience
-The intended audience is anyone with access to Google Cloud and interested in kicking the tires, with ease.
+The intended audience is anyone with access to Google Cloud and interested in the features showcased and want to kick the tires.

 ## 5. Prerequisites
 Knowledge of Spark and Machine Learning would be beneficial.<br>